cysouw/graphicalgrammar/text/english.md

 ### Bain (1863) *An English grammar*

+Alexander Bain (1818-1903)

 https://en.wikipedia.org/wiki/Alexander_Bain_(philosopher) in glasgow, university of London, 1860 Aberdeen

+worked for the "Chamberses" in 1847-1850

+autobiography: [@bain1904] writing of grammar 275-276, mentions Findlater prominently.
+Findlater seems to have been a good fried of Bain.

+"In the beginning of this year [i.e. 1842, MC], Andrew Findlater was appointed head master of Gordon’s Hospital [London], which was the commencement of my acquaintance with him. … He was a hard student, already knew French, and soon applied himself to German."
+(116) Bain was 24, Findlater 32

+"In subsequent years [i.e. sometimes after 1850, MC], these visits [to Edinburgh, MC] were still frequent but short; being generally a few days at a time, either in a hotel or with Findlater, after he had settled in Edinburgh in his own house."
+(216)

+Summer in Paris 1851: "Shortly after I was settled in the Rue de la Victoire, I was joined by Findlater, who was on a tour with his pupil, Patrick Simpson of Cobairdy" (222)

+"In the winter session of 1852-53, I resumed the geography course at Bedford College [London], and also, for the first time, conducted a class in psychology, making use of my MS., so far as it went.
+The College staff was joined this session by Findlater, who was now disengaged and took up his abode in London; undertaking to teach an English class, the lectures for which he prepared carefully from the latest authorities on grammar and composition."
+(234)

+"In the April vacation [1853], Findlater and I arranged a visit to Malvern, which turned out both interesting and healthful."
+(235)

+"Towards the end of summer [1853], Findlater got an engagement from Robert Chambers to go to Edinburgh and superintend a cyclopaedia projected by the Chamberses on the basis of a German lexicon that they had purchased.
+He, accordingly, took up his residence in Edinburgh the same autumn, and there permanently settled."
+(235)

+Summer of 1853: "Proceeding from Manchester, I joined Findlater at Carlisle, and, along with him, spent a fortnight at Rothesay."
+(237)

+(Bain marries 1855, findlater dies 1885)

 ::: {.im #bain1863_168}
 *Symbolic expression* of a complex sentence from Bain [@bain1863: 168].